MARKETING ANALYTICS2025-11-10

 Shoppers reveal a great deal of information about themselves to retailers, whether they are aware of it or not.

 This information comes from both their online and offline activities.
-Every time they download, click on a link, cut out a newspaper coupon, or pick up that flyer from the checkout counter, they’re sending out signals to retailers.
+Every time they download, click a link, cut out a newspaper coupon, or pick up a flyer from the checkout counter, they’re sending signals to retailers.

 Even their method of payment says something about them.
 Predictive Analytics uses information gathered from all these points of contact, matches it with actual purchases, and helps retailers anticipate customers' needs.